OpenObservability/OpenMetrics/specification/OpenMetrics.md

 Exemplars MUST consist of a LabelSet and a value, and MAY have a timestamp.
 They MAY each be different from the MetricPoints' LabelSet and timestamp.

-The combined length of the label names and values of an Exemplar's LabelSet MUST NOT exceed 128 UTF-8 characters.
+The combined length of the label names and values of an Exemplar's LabelSet MUST NOT exceed 128 UTF-8 character code points.
 Other characters in the text rendering of an exemplar such as ",= are not included in this limit for implementation simplicity and for consistency between the text and proto formats.

 Ingestors MAY discard exemplars.